Aaryan2332/Induction-Program-2025/README.md

 ## College Presentation By Senior College Students

   * Firstly, they told us about the history of the GNE college and how it was estb. in **1956**.
-  * They also let us knew about college's radio station for students which will help them to connect with People.
+  * They also let us knew about college's radio station for students which will helps us to connect with People.
   * They also tell us about the wonderful Library and the facilities provided in them.